itmaybejj/linkpurpose/README.md

 </a>
 ```

-You can also bring your own icons: inline SVG, remote img files and class-based symbol fonts (e.g. FontAwesome) are supported.
+The default icons can be overridden using inline SVG, img files, class-based symbol fonts (e.g. FontAwesome) and text-based symbol fonts (Material).

 &nbsp;
 &nbsp;